yt-project/yt/doc/source/visualizing/volume_rendering.rst

              information can be hard.
 We've provided information about best practices and tried to make the interface easy to develop nice visualizations, but getting them *just right* is often time-consuming.
-It's usually best to start out simple with the built-in helper interface, and expand on that as you need.
+It's usually best to start out simple and expand and tweak as needed.

 The scene interface provides a modular interface for creating renderings of arbitrary data sources.
 As such, manual composition of a scene can require